apmatic/coolsign/README.md

 ## Coolsign Android app

-The Coolsign Android app is available here as an apk file ready to be installed.
+The Coolsign Android app is available in this repository as an apk file ready to be installed.
 Three screenshots of the app follow:

 ### Main page